4. North of Iberian Peninsula

 Day 3.
 Santander - Santillana - Covadonga - Oviedo (320 km ~ 199 miles)

 Some free time to admire the Holy Cave.
 Later continuation to Oviedo.
-Arrival, dinner and overnight.
+Arrival, dinner, and overnight.

 Day 4.
 Oviedo - La Coruña (347 km ~ 216 miles)

-• Torre de Hercule - the oldest working lighthouse in the world, the Tower of Hercules has become somewhat a symbol of the city.
+• Torre de Hercules, the oldest working lighthouse in the world, has become somewhat of a symbol of the city.
 Built in Roman times, it is now a UNESCO World Heritage Site.
 There are also some lovely nature walks around the area.

-• Estrella Galicia is one of Spain’s best-loved beers and its home is here in A Coruña.
-Founded in 1906 by Jose Mª Rivera, it’s possible to visit the original location of the first Estrella Galicia brewery in the neighborhood of Cuatro Caminos.
+• Estrella Galicia is one of Spain’s best-loved beers, and its home is here in A Coruña.
+Founded in 1906 by Jose M. Rivera, it’s possible to visit the original location of the first Estrella Galicia brewery in the neighborhood of Cuatro Caminos.
 The site is now the brewery-restaurant Estrella de Galicia, and you can enjoy food and fresh, unpasteurized beer straight out of the brewery.

-Accommodation, dinner and night in La Coruna.
+Accommodation, dinner, and night in La Coruna.

 Day 5.
 La Coruña - Santiago de Compostela (75 km ~ 47 miles)

-• The The Cathedral of Santiago de Compostela - you simply cannot go to Santiago and not visit its cathedral.
+• The Cathedral of Santiago de Compostela—you simply cannot go to Santiago and not visit its cathedral.
 Built during the 1300s, the changes over the subsequent centuries have added Gothic and Baroque features to its Romanesque architecture.
-The grand Plaza del Obradoiro leaves enough room to admire the Cathedral’s impressive size and design, and through the front doors you will find the Portico de Gloria, the Corticela chapel and the relic of Saint John.
+The grand Plaza del Obradoiro leaves enough room to admire the cathedral’s impressive size and design, and through the front doors you will find the Portico de Gloria, the Corticela chapel, and the relic of Saint John.

 • Casco Historico (or Historical Center).
-We’ll take time to explore the little streets around the cathedral and you will find lots of hidden squares, like the Plaza de Cervantes, with beautiful statues and intricate fountains.
-The district is alive with activity, and as you walk around the old streets you are likely to chance upon a mass or the gathering of a procession.
-There are also lots of cafés and restaurants where later on during the day you can sit down to enjoy some Spanish tapas and watch the world go by.
+We’ll take time to explore the little streets around the cathedral, and you will find lots of hidden squares, like the Plaza de Cervantes, with beautiful statues and intricate fountains.
+The district is alive with activity, and as you walk around the old streets, you are likely to stumble upon a mass or the gathering of a procession.
+There are also lots of cafés and restaurants where, later in the day, you can sit down to enjoy some Spanish tapas and watch the world go by.

-On your free time in the afternoon you can visit:
+In your free time in the afternoon, you can visit:

-• San Francisco Convent - if you’re feeling hungry you should head over to the San Franciscan convent, which housed Franciscan monks in the 18th century.
-The monks have now moved to a more modern building and the old convent serves as a restaurant.
+• San Francisco Convent: If you’re feeling hungry, you should head over to the San Franciscan Convent, which housed Franciscan monks in the 18th century.
+The monks have now moved to a more modern building, and the old convent now serves as a restaurant.
 The food is delicious, and they offer a special Pilgrim menu with typical convent or monastery dishes.
 The unique food, combined with the architecture and décor, will make for an unforgettable experience.
 If you have time, check out the chapel and Holy Land museum next door.

-• Alameda park - this is a beautiful park with wonderful views of the cathedral and the old town from the Ferradura walk.
-Alameda park is a great place to seek peace and quiet away from the busy center.
-One of the park’s many statues is Las dos Marias (''the two Mary''), which depicts a fun piece of local history, when two women became famous during the 1950s and 1960s by walking through the city center every day at 2pm sharp, dressed and made up in what was considered an eccentric manner, and flirting with the university students.
+• Alameda Park: This is a beautiful park with wonderful views of the cathedral and the old town from the Ferradura walk.
+Alameda Park is a great place to seek peace and quiet away from the busy center.
+One of the park’s many statues is Las dos Marias (''the two Mary''), which depicts a fun piece of local history: when two women became famous during the 1950s and 1960s by walking through the city center every day at 2 p.m. sharp, dressed and made up in what was considered an eccentric manner, and flirting with the university students.

-• San Martin Pinario Monastery - this 10th-century baroque Benedictine monastery and church has a beautiful stairway and its walnut choir stalls made by Mateo de Prado are considered the most impressive in Galicia.
+• San Martin Pinario Monastery: This 10th-century baroque Benedictine monastery and church has a beautiful stairway, and its walnut choir stalls, made by Mateo de Prado, are considered the most impressive in Galicia.

 Dinner and accommodation.